- Surrendering an Animal

 How You Can Help!

 Sometimes wild animals can be rescued, rehabilitated and released back into the wild.
-Before contacting the Santa Cruz Animal Shelter, please contact Wild Rescue at http://www.wildrescue.org/ or Native Animal Rescue at http://www.nativeanimalrescue.org/ to see if the animal you have found can be rescued and rehabilitated.
+Before contacting the Santa Cruz Animal Shelter, please contact Wild Rescue at http://www.wildrescue.org/ or 866-945-3911 or Native Animal Rescue at http://www.nativeanimalrescue.org/ or 831-462-0726 to see if the animal you have found can be rescued and rehabilitated.
+All juvenile wild mammals, as well as adult or juvenile birds can be transported to Native Animal Rescue between 8:00 am and 8:00 pm at 1855 17th Avenue in Santa Cruz.
 If these organizations are unable to rescue the animal, our officers will humanely euthanize the animal to help alleviate its suffering.

 Native Animal Rescue also has tips on dealing positively with healthy or nuisance wildlife.
 Please check their website for more information.